-We strive to improve our local community by showing and promoting school pride and secure activities for kids and adults, along with raising productive members of society.
+We will improve our local community by showing and promoting school pride and secure activities for kids and adults, along with raising productive members of society.
 We will support local trade centers and services such as wi-fi, recycling, heath care, and good dining.

 We will improve people's knowledge about our business through our daily activities and practices, leadership of clubs, committees, and community organizations.
 By helping neighbors who care about and understand our family and business, and by being there when needed, we utilize a network of mentors, for our benefit and theirs, maintaining great neighbor relationships and showing pride in our "Cowboy State."

-We strive to take care of the land, with its weather, beauty, isolation, and recreation.
-We strive to live independently and to follow our passion; with power of choice, faith in States rights, and freedom from excessive regulation.
+We will take care of the land, with its weather, beauty, isolation, and recreation.
+We will live independently and follow our passions, with power of choice, faith in States rights, and freedom from excessive regulation.

 We appreciate the freedom to be able to choose our profession, while showing our kids a fun and rewarding work experience.
 We are truly blessed to be able to work in a family business that gives us a voice to make our own decisions.
 Sims Cattle Company offers a variety of work, including handling livestock and converting sunlight to protein, in pursuit of creating productive land, and financial and career stability.
 We love our healthy, dependable, trusting, trustworthy, fun, caring, and accepting spouses and family.
 We appreciate our active, healthy, happy and productive lifestyle.

-We strive to practice: Honesty, respect, integrity, trust, fairness, tolerance, work ethic, self-worth, and appreciation of each other and individual faiths.
+We will practice: Honesty, respect, integrity, trust, fairness, tolerance, work ethic, self-worth, and appreciation of each other and individual faiths.

-We strive for family unity, strength, and productiveness by seeking input form all members and encouraging freedom in creativity.
+We achieve family unity, strength, and productiveness by seeking input form all members and encouraging freedom in creativity.